What is Open Enrollment?

 1. Do employees make elections in the system?

 For maximized efficiency, look for a system that allows employees to actually review and choose their benefits directly within the platform.
 The alternative would be a system that houses information manually uploaded by HR.

 There are two key reasons to look for a genuine enrollment system.
-First, an enrollment system minimizes the possibility of human error, as opposed to a manual-entry system.
-The second reason is that if you don’t have it, then you’re basically just having your employees enroll with paper – which is what you’re trying to get away from in the first place.
+First, an enrollment system minimizes the possibility of human error, as opposed to a manual entry system.
+The second reason is that without it, employees are basically enrolling with paper—which is what employers are trying to escape in the first place.

 After onboarding, most new hires want to make their benefits elections.
 It can be handy to have these two functions connected to ensure compliance, eligibility, and ease of use for the new employee.

 Look for a system that can handle enrollment both during open enrollment and in the case of qualifying events, such as marriage, a new baby, loss of coverage, or other scenarios.
 Many benefits systems allow employees to self-service.
 In other words, they can update their own information in regards to qualifying events or benefits changes.
 If the system can only handle benefits elections during open enrollment, you will still have to maintain paper processes for other events.

 4. Does it administer a full array of benefits?

 Consider whether the system can handle a full array of benefits, including life, critical illness, dental coverage and more, as opposed to just the major medical plan.
 A benefits system reduces the administrative burden of offering several lines of coverage, so choosing a platform that can administer many types of coverages will allow employers to take advantage of those efficiency gains.